5/7/2021 by Rebecca Blundell

 Employment law is a broad-ranging practice area, comprising all legal matters related to the workplace.
-In this article, our employment law recruitment specialist Daniel explains what the role of an employment lawyer entails.
+In this article, our employment law recruitment specialist Rebecca explains what the role of an employment lawyer entails.

 Employment lawyers work with a diverse range of clients from across the public and private sectors and may represent an individual employee, a group of employees of an employer.